Tuberculosis (TB)

 DRUG RESISTANT TB IS A MAJOR PUBLIC HEALTH PROBLEM.
 INADEQUATE TB TREATMENT IS THE MAJOR CONTRIBUTING FACTOR!

-Post-TB patient
+Post-TB patient management

 A post-TB patient is one who was successfully treated for TB but presents with respiratory symptoms (chest pain, shortness of breath, cough).